luddites-me/docker-tools/docs/protect-client.md

 Before running any of this you need [the basic setup](./overview.md#setup).

 This container will run both the middleware and the webpack dev server for the client.
-The endpoints for the `protect-api` are set in the `.env` file at `$NS8_SRC/ns8-protect-client/middleware/.env`, *just like when you're running it locally, outside of docker*.
+The endpoint for the `protect-api` is set in the `.env` file at `$NS8_SRC/ns8-protect-client/middleware/.env`, *just like when you're running it locally, outside of docker*.

 If you run just `docker-compose`, only the client service is started.
-To compose with `protect-api`, use `compose-all.sh`.
+To compose with `protect-api` and `template-service`, use `compose-all.sh`.

 ### Getting the source